xdmtk/i3-theme-manager/README.md

 ### Getting Started

 `i3-theme-manager` looks for theme components based on where they are specified in the config file.
-On first run, `i3-theme-manager` will generated a configuration file located at `~/.config/i3packager/` with descriptions of all supported configuration options.
+On first run, `i3-theme-manager` will generate a configuration file located at `~/.config/i3packager/` with descriptions of all supported configuration options.
 Uncomment each desired entry to enable them for packaging and loading themes.